Expert Support to Air Transport related Collaborations

 Additionally Highlands and Islands Airports (Sumburgh, Kirkwall, Wick, Inverness, Stornoway, Benbecula, Barra, Tiree, Islay, Campbeltown and Dundee Airports) have added their name to some of the Group’s submissions.

-Northpoint has recently secured a two year contract to provide an outsourced secretariat function for SASIG that is being considered under the following areas of activity: Administration; Marketing; Partnerships and funding initiatives; Consultation responses and lobbying; Research, thought leadership and policy development; Reports and publicity.
+Northpoint is fulfilling a contract to provide an outsourced secretariat function for SASIG – considered under the following areas of activity: Administration; Marketing; Partnerships and funding initiatives; Consultation responses and lobbying; Research, thought leadership and policy development; Reports and publicity.

 SASIG is a group of Local Authorities from across the country, all with an interest in strategic aviation issues.
-These Local Authorities comprise a population of around 11 million people, more than a fifth ofthe total population of England.
+These Local Authorities comprise a population of around 11 million people, more than a fifth of the total population of England.
 SASIG works to ensure that UK aviation policy is implemented in a manner that reconciles economic, social and environmental issues.
-Chris Cain leads this significant Northpoint commitment with organisational support from Rebecca Crawford.
+Chris Cain leads this significant Northpoint commitment with organisational support from Lesley Smith and Rebecca Crawford.